vghfr/Mindustellar/README.md

-A overhaul of the original game, adding tons of content and 2 more planets
 ## Harder campaign.
 This is where the fun begins.
 All units now must be fueled using **Refueling Stations**.
 Fuel can be manufactured using oil and a **Fuel refinery**.
 Spores can be used as an alternate fuel source, at the cost of reduced efficiency.
 Also, harder bosses.
 All parts now heat to a certain degree, This can be solved by using **Radiator Panels**.
 Most low-tier blocks can heat safely (at a lower efficiency), however, higher tier blocks can, and will, cause damage to surronding blocks due to overheating.